godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

 Dictionaries can also be used as data markup or quick structures.
-While GDScript dictionaries resemble python dictionaries, it also supports Lua style syntax and indexing, which makes it very useful for writing initial states and quick structs:
+While GDScript dictionaries resemble python dictionaries, it also supports Lua style syntax and indexing, which makes it useful for writing initial states and quick structs:

 ::